mattmilten/mittelmann-plots/README.md

 # [📊 Interactive Visualizations of Mittelmann benchmarks](https://mattmilten.github.io/mittelmann-plots/)

 Some interactive [Plotly](https://plotly.com/python/) graphs comparing the results of [Hans Mittelmann's benchmarks](http://plato.asu.edu/bench.html).
-Each solver can be selected to show pairwise running time differences with every other solver in the respective benchmark.
+Each solver can be selected for pairwise running time comparisons with every other solver in the respective benchmark.
 The times are compared using shifted factors on a logarithmic scale.
 Additionally, the absolute times of the selected base solver are also plotted on a secondary logarithmic axis on the right.

 These plots should make browsing the results easier.
 Please let me know if you have a question or if there is an error.